 Proponent: Ericsson will run training and inference.

-Crosschecker: xx

-EE1-1.4: LOP2 architecture (training of EE1-0) with content adaptivity JVET-AG0111
+Crosschecker: Nokia will run crosscheck for training and inference EE1-1.4: LOP2 architecture (training of EE1-0) with content adaptivity JVET-AG0111

 This test will study the application of content adaptability to LOP2 architecture.